kkr202mlds/Football_Data_Video_Analysis_w_ML/README.md

 adults.
 As Football becomes more popular by the minute, teams are constantly looking for new creative ways to improve their performance and compete on a higher level.
-- This internship aims to determine the Pass Count, Likely Passes, Predictability and Estimate the Pass Difficulty in Football Matches.
-To achieve our goal, we would start by defining the research thesis, extracting requirements and studying the subject.
+- This aims to determine the Pass Count, Likely Passes, Predictability and Estimate the Pass Difficulty in Football Matches.
+To achieve our goal, we would start by defining the project, extracting requirements and studying the subject.
-- In this internship, I will take you on how to analyze Football Matches Data using Python.
+- I will take you on how to analyze Football Matches Data using Python.
 In this case, I will analyze the 2018/2019 FA Women's Super League match.
 - To analyze, there is the use of Machine Learning models like K-Means Clusters, Logistic Regression and Sequential Neural Networks.
 Finally, we create the application using Python language and implement a machine learning model.
-- This internship investigates the Predictability and Hardness of Passes of Machine Learning models for Football Data.
+- This investigates the Predictability and Hardness of Passes of Machine Learning models for Football Data.
 To achieve this objective, I train a Machine Learning model on football data.
 In the end, I found the result of Pass Predictability between 0.0011 to 0.0055, % of Overall Passes is 74.3%, the Model